 - The shape of a variable is specified with a list of

 - no dimensions: a scalar variable with only one value

-- 2 dimensions: a 2-D (grid or matrix) variable, such as surface_pressure
+- 2 dimensions: a 2-D (matrix or grid) variable

 - A variable may have attributes to specify properties